 Bulbs have been among the most popular types of flowers for many, many years.
 Tulip bulbs were once so popular in Holland that a single bulb was worth more than an entire herd of cows.
 Tulip Mania as it was popularly called, is widely seen to be the first example of a market bubble.

-Bulbs are still beautiful and useful of all plants for the home gardener.
+And even though Tulip Mania is long past, bulbs are still beautiful and useful plants for the home gardener.
 Bulbs are renowned for their hardiness and for their ability to re-bloom season after season.
 In addition, most bulb flowers are very easy to grow and very inexpensive to buy.
 With all these advantages, it is easy to see why bulbs are so popular with all kinds of gardeners.

 Most types of bulbs should be planted in the fall of the year, but it is important to get planting instructions when you buy your bulbs.
-Some bulbs bloom in the fall of the year, and they are usually planted in the springtime instead.
+There are some bulbs that bloom in the fall of the year, and they are usually planted in the springtime instead.

 When choosing bulbs for planting it is important to choose healthy ones.
 The best way to choose healthy bulbs is to choose the firmest, largest bulbs you can find.
 Firm bulbs are generally very healthy bulbs, and large bulbs typically produce the largest and best blooming flowers.